SaeedPro2020/MVVM/README.md

 a shared "viewModel" to persist data,
 "databinding" for passing data to xml file.

-In View(UI), we only present the data which we will get from ViewModel, while Model provide that data and then pass it to the SharedViewModel.
+In View(UI), we only present the data that we will get from ViewModel, while Model provide that data and then pass it to the SharedViewModel.